 Cell-based therapy to regenerate intervertebral discs

-In the H2020 iPSpine project (2018 – 2024), we focus on differentiating induced pluripotent stem cells (iPS) into notochordal cells, the cells that reside in juvenile discs.
-These iPS-NCs, combined with smart biomaterial, are geared to rejuvenate the degenerate disc.
-Initial studies in preclinical testing platforms will culminate in a proof-of-concept study in canine patients suffering from chronic back pain.
+As part of the Horizon 2020 iPSpine project (2018 – June 2024), we developed strategies to differentiate induced pluripotent stem cells (iPSCs) into notochordal cells, the specialized cells found in healthy juvenile intervertebral discs.
+Combined with advanced biomaterials, these iPSC-derived notochordal cells are designed to rejuvenate degenerated discs by promoting tissue regeneration and restoring function.
+Following extensive pre-clinical evaluation, this regenerative approach progressed to a proof-of-concept study in canine patients suffering from chronic back pain, bringing the technology a step closer to clinical translation.
 Read more on the iPSpine website >>

 Cell-free approach to rejuvenate the intervertebral disc